The Best Food Sensitivity Test 2023

 Photo by Innerbody Research

-One of our testers who used myLAB Box’s food sensitivity test found their results a bit confusing.
-The test results page listed an Alert next to reactive foods, while the myLAB Box site provides a sample results page with a score of 0-4 next to each food.
-There is no further information on the results page or on myLAB Box’s site about what an Alert indicates.
-Our tester had to schedule a consultation to clarify their food sensitivities further.
+The final difference comes down to the presentation of test results.
+A couple of our testers who used myLAB Box’s food sensitivity test found their results a bit confusing.
+The test results page listed an “Alert” next to reactive foods, while the test’s product page shows sample results with a score of 0-4 next to each food.
+There is no further information on the results page or on myLAB Box’s site about what an “Alert” indicates.

-In addition, myLAB Box does not provide much information on their website about the product.
-Everlywell provides a wealth of information about its tests, including a comprehensive FAQ and detailed product description.
+In addition, myLAB Box does not provide much information on its website about the product.
+Both Everlywell and FoodMarble provide a wealth of information about their testing methods, including comprehensive FAQs and detailed product descriptions.
 Having these resources gives customers the ability to make more informed purchasing decisions.
-Perhaps because it is a new product, myLAB Box does not yet provide the same amount of information about its test.
-We suspect, in the future, the company will improve its customer care with regard to food sensitivity testing.

-Personalab’s tests check for food allergies with two test kits — one that tests basic foods and another that tests a more robust list of foods.
+Personalabs’ tests check for food allergies with two different panels — one that tests some basic, common allergens and another that tests a more robust list of foods.
+Also, it’s worth noting that the cost of each test depends on the lab you choose.

-The basic test gauges your body’s reaction to the six most common food allergens:
+The Food Allergen Profile - Basic ($159 Quest; $144 Labcorp) gauges your body’s reaction to the six most common food allergens:

 • Codfish